brando90/icoq/README.md

 icoq $PWD -timer -debug
 ```

-All metadata used by iCoq is stored in the `.icoq` directory in the root of the project.
-Removing this directory will make iCoq check all proofs in the project from scratch.
+All metadata used by iCoq is stored in the `.icoq` subdirectory of the the directory where the `_CoqProject` file resides.
+Removing this subdirectory will make iCoq check all proofs in the project from scratch.

 Example
 -------